 In 1896 her mother takes her to Topeka, Kansas to visit her aunt and uncle and her cousins there.

-Margaret’s mother, again, was Nellie Brown, and her sister was a woman named Susan Dylan.
-Susan DeMotte had married a man named H. P. Dylan.
-So Margaret’s Aunt Susan and her Uncle H. P. hosted Margaret and her mother all that summer of 1896, when Margaret was sixteen years old.
-That was a summer that there were a lot of social parties and things, because H. P. Dylan was quite prominent in society, so his family was quite well-to-do, and his children were getting the full society treatment.
+[Corrected text] Margaret’s father was William F. Brown, and his sister was a woman named Susan Dillon.
+Susan Brown had married a man named H. P. Dillon.
+Aunt Susan and her Uncle H. P. hosted Margaret and her mother all that summer of 1896, when Margaret was sixteen years old.
+That was a summer that there were a lot of social parties and things, because H. P. Dillon was quite prominent in society, so his family was quite well-to-do, and his children were getting the full society treatment.
 Eventually his daughters come out for the season and marry quite well.

 Unfortunately, Margaret’s father’s health starts to fail shortly thereafter, and by the late 1890s William F. Brown has moved his family to Citronelle, Alabama.